Original, and Small by Choice

 The stunning mosaic mural in the apse of Sage Chapel, considered the jewel of the chapel’s ornate interior, was created by artist Ella Condie Lamb, grandmother of our brothers Robin Tait ’51 and Colin Tait ’54.
 A stained-glass window in the chapel memorializes our brother Professor Lane Cooper, a member of our Rutgers chapter, who served on the Cornell faculty for five decades and was our chapter’s long-time advisor.

 Over 130 Years of Brotherhood

-Our chapter has lived through Prohibition, the Great Depression, the World Wars, the massive societal changes of the 1960s and 1970s, and the dynamic environment for Cornell fraternities during the modern era.
+Our chapter has lived through Prohibition, the Great Depression, the World Wars, the massive societal changes of the 1960s and 1970s, the digital revolution, and the dynamic environment for Cornell fraternities during the modern era.
 While much has changed, the most important things remain the same.

 The chapter continues to maintain a culture that creates friendships at a depth not otherwise available in the ordinary course of college life.